 It’s the second time this season the momentum of some of the world’s top club competitions has been snapped by qualifiers for the 2014 FIFA World Cup.

 As important as national team football is, and I am a big fan of it, I think the time has come for FIFA to restructure its international calendar to benefit clubs, countries and fans alike.
-Read the rest of this entry »
+FULL POST

 “No. Not at all”.
 That’s what Real Madrid coach Jose Mourinho said when I asked him if Sunday’s El Clasico was a must-win match for the champions.
 In an exclusive interview with CNN, the Portuguese coach told me he believes it is way too early for the league to be decided, even if Real are currently eight points behind Barcelona.